TheMannu/Kubernetes/Kubernetes-Basics.md

    Manages the number of Pod replicas running at any given time, ensuring the right amount of availability for the application.

 18. **StatefulSet**:
    Kubernetes manages stateful applications using StatefulSets, ensuring Pods are deployed in a predictable order and retain their state across restarts.

+19. **Job**:
+   A Kubernetes Job creates one or more Pods and retries them until a specified number successfully terminate, useful for batch processing or scheduled tasks.